 Click here to check out Custom Catch Personalized Dog Collar

-#2 Best Luxury Leather Dog Collar: Soft Touch Collars Luxury Real Leather Padded Dog Collar
+#2 Best Luxury Leather Dog Collar (Verified Review): Soft Touch Collars Luxury Real Leather Padded Dog Collar

 - FITS DOG NECK SIZE 18 to 21 INCHES - Width is 1.5 inches - Total Length of Collar is 24 inches - (Please measure your dogs neck size before ordering.)
 LOOKS GREAT WITH OUR MATCHING PADDED DOG LEASH - SEE BELOW -